Popular words in English. A list of basic English words for live communication. Greetings and farewells

 Also well can be used as an introductory word with a broad meaning:

-Well, it can't be helped!- Well, there's nothing you can do about it!
+Well, it can’t be helped!- Well, nothing can be done!

 way- way, way